- Ac-cent Seniors Mandurah

 Freemen of the City Awards

-Australia Day this year had a more significant meaning for two prominent local members of our community when they are named Honorary Freeman of the City of Mandurah.
+In 2015, Australia Day had a more significant meaning for two prominent local members of our community when they are named Honorary Freeman of the City of Mandurah.
 The title recognises the efforts of outstanding contributions and achievements of community members.

 Former Mayor Paddi Creevey (OAM) and Aboriginal Elder Harry Nannup were nominated for their extensive support for the Mandurah community over many years.